Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Appendix

 { }

-A more relevant and famous analogy with zonal jets in the geophysical fluid has been made~\cite{DiamondPPCF2005, GurcanJPA2015}.
+A more relevant and famous analogy has been made with zonal jets in the geophysical fluid \cite{DiamondPPCF2005, GurcanJPA2015}.
 Indeed, the formal analogy can be made between the Charney equation for the (beta-plane) geophysical fluid dynamics and the Hasegawa-Mima equation for the (slab geometry) drift wave turbulence in plasmas.

-In those simplified systems, there exists a conserved quantity called potential vorticity (PV; $Q$) attached to a fluid element, i.e. $\frac{dQ}{dt} \approx 0$.
-For the total PV variation is preserved within the system, if the PV mixing (by turbulent eddies or wave breaking) occurred in one location and reduce the PV gradient there, the PV gradient should be increased in other place.
-This is called the inhomogeneous PV mixing or PV staircase~\cite{DritschelJAS2008}.
+In those simplified systems, there exists a conserved quantity called potential vorticity (PV; $Q$) attached to a fluid element, i.e. $\frac{dQ}{dt} \approx 0$ where $d/dt$ indicates the material derivative.
+For the total PV variation is preserved at zero within the system, if the PV mixing (by turbulent eddies or wave breaking) occurred in one location and reduce the PV gradient there, the PV gradient should be increased in other place.
+This is called the inhomogeneous PV mixing or PV staircase \cite{DritschelJAS2008}.

-According to the Rhines’ argument, the width of the PV mixing region can be limited by the Rhines scale $L_\mathrm{Rh}$ representing the balance between the linear Rossby wave dynamics and the nonlinear eddies dynamics.
-Below $L_\mathrm{Rh}$, the dominant nonlinear eddies dynamics can lead to a fully developed 2D turbulence, mixing PV and resulting in the inverse cascade of energy toward $L_\mathrm{Rh}$.
+According to the Rhines’ argument, the width of the PV mixing region can be limited by the Rhines scale $L_\mathrm{Rh}$ \cite{RhinesJFM1975} representing the balance between the linear Rossby wave dynamics and the nonlinear eddy dynamics.
+Below $L_\mathrm{Rh}$, the dominant nonlinear eddy dynamics can lead to a fully developed 2D turbulence, mixing PV and resulting in the inverse cascade of energy toward $L_\mathrm{Rh}$.
 The initial mixing can be facilitated by the reduction of the PV gradient ($\sim$the Rossby elasticity) that favors instabilities and eddies rather than waves.
 The inverse cascade stops near $L_\mathrm{Rh}$ above which the linear Rossby wave dynamics dominates.
 The steep PV gradient can form between two PV mixed regions, supporting and guiding Rossby waves.
-Zonal jets can emerge via the triad interactions in Rossby wave turbulence including the zonal mode~\cite{HagimoriPoF2024}, sharpening the PV gradient further and resulting in the PV staircase.
+Zonal jets can emerge via the triad interactions in Rossby wave turbulence including the zonal mode \cite{HagimoriPoF2024}, sharpening the PV gradient further and resulting in the PV staircase.